MarcWeber/tsmono/README.md

 TSMONO_CONFIG_JSON2 exists because most shells are bad at JSON, so you can just define multiple and have tsmono merge them.

+Example:

+{"remote-location":

+  {"gitRemoteLocationName":"vnc",
+     "server": "user@host",
+     "repositories-path-bare": "bare-directory",
+     "repositories-path-checked-out": "checked-out-reposiotry"
+  },
+ "directories": ["/pr/typescript/ts"]

+  # planned:
+  # for each have path mappnigs like ts- prefix to ts/ to have many
+  # directories or ts-foo to ts/foo/* if you have many surepositories belonging to
+  # typescriptone kind of project this is gonna help with grepping etc
+  #
+  # checkout remote location ..
+}

 ROADMAP / TODO:
 ===============